rust-skia/depot_tools/recipes/README.recipes.md

   * params: A list of additional ChangeInput specifiers, with format 'key=value'.
   * submit: Should land this CL instantly.
+  * submit_later: If this change has related CLs, we may want to commit them in a chain.
+So only set Bot-Commit+1, making it ready for submit together.
+Ignored if submit is True.

 Returns:
   A ChangeInfo dictionary as documented here: